There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 On the other hand, having a brand name different from your own name allows you to go into other businesses and target different markets.
 This is because you can pick a unique brand name for each vertical you go after.

-Once you have chosen a great name to build a website, the next step is to purchase it via a reputable domain registrar.
+Once you have chosen a great name to build a blog, the next step is to purchase it via a reputable domain registrar.
 One of the most trustworthy companies in this regard is NameCheap, which is also what I use and recommend.

 To purchase a domain name, go to Namecheap’s domain name search, and type in the domain name you picked.

 Hit Search.
-If the domain name is available, add to cart, create your Namecheap account and complete the checkout process.
+If the domain name is available, add it to cart, create your Namecheap account and complete the checkout process.

 Within seconds, the domain name will become available in your Namecheap account.
 You can now view and manage your purchased domain name by logging into your Namecheap dashboard and clicking Domain List on the left.